 By Mark Sisson

-My own interest in collagen came from personal experience.
-A while back, I suffered an Achilles injury during of one of my Ultimate Frisbee matches.
+But let me back up: I first became interested in collagen when I suffered an Achilles injury during an Ultimate Frisbee match.
 In my attempt to speed recovery time, I did some research and started supplementing with collagen.
-The results, in my personal n=1 experiment, were pretty dramatic.
-Once I added collagen to the mix, my healing kicked into overdrive.
-As I’ve dug deeper into this topic to uncover the many benefits dietary collagen can bestow upon us, I’m convinced collagen/gelatin is an essential part of the human diet.
-But why?
+The results in my personal n=1 experiment were pretty dramatic and my healing kicked into overdrive.

 1. We don’t make enough glycine to cover our body’s needs